BakerNet/personal-site/blog/leaving_leadership.md

 This was the beginning of a major mindset shift for me.
 I needed to evolve into a true leader, grow engineers into managers, learn to delegate, and spearhead organizational change.

 My early missteps laid the foundation for the intentional leadership style I've since developed.
-I committed to my growth and embraced director-level director-level responsibilities with focus and determination.
+I committed to my growth and embraced director-level responsibilities with focus and determination.

 ### Becoming a Director {#becoming-a-director}

-We reorganized the team so that all of the engineering department was truly reporting up to me - I wasn't just the guy who needed to sign off on promotions.
+We reorganized the team so that all of the engineering department was truly reporting up to me - I wasn't just the guy who needed to sign off on promotions anymore.
 I interviewed all of the engineers to identify people who had the aptitude and interest in becoming a manager.
-We formed a management group and for the most part kept the teams of engineers together during this transition.
+We formed a management group and for the most part kept the existing teams of engineers together during this transition.
 It was exciting to be trying something new.

 Stepping into the director role required me to step back from hands-on technical work.
 I could no longer afford to spend half my hours in the code.
 I identified an engineer who could take over as the frontend lead and handed over the reigns.

 I started taking management training courses and studying hiring practices.
 I took classes on creating high performing technical teams and organizational leadership.
 I was learning a lot and directly applying what I was learning.

 During this time, I created a career ladder document with competency descriptions, performance metrics, development paths, growth opportunities, and a matrix for managers to use with their reports.
-With real performance management in place, we could compare engineers more objectively, and give engineers a clear path to promotion.
+With real performance management in place, we could evaluate performance more objectively, and give engineers a clear path to promotion.
 The Talent Acquisition team and I collaborated to overhaul our hiring process.
 We created formalized rubrics to reduce interviewer bias and compare candidates fairly.

 After I was introduced to the concept of [Trunk-Based Development](https://trunkbaseddevelopment.com), I spearheaded its adoption across the engineering department.
 I applied my new skills to make the migration as effective and smooth as possible, and to great effect.
 TBD almost entirely eliminated merge conflicts, forced better planning practices, and allowed us to deploy to production almost daily with less risk.
 Upper management could also now test in-development features in production, which they greatly appreciate.

 I was working on creating a vision to move forward with, rather than just going with the flow.
 I was executing the company strategy and creating alignment of the engineering department with company goals.

 All of these things were good and correct actions to take.
-I'm very proud of how I was leading the team and the changes I was making.  **But I wasn't having fun**.
+I'm very proud of how I was leading the team and the changes I was making.  **But I wasn't enjoying the work**.
 I wasn't passionate about leading like I was about software engineering.

 ### Reckoning Phase {#reckoning-phase}

 I learned that I have a deep need for frequent mental stimulation.
-I have come to suspect that I have undiagnosed ADHD, which would explain the need for frequent mental stimulation.
-Coding satisfied that need quite well.
-Leadership didn't.
+I have come to suspect that I have undiagnosed ADHD, which would explain that.
+Coding satisfied that need quite well; leadership didn't.

-I dreaded leadership courses, policy document, and meeting - tasks that felt routine rather than mentally stimulating.
+I dreaded leadership courses, policy documents, and meetings - tasks that felt routine rather than mentally stimulating.
 The work did not require the analytical parts of my brain which were screaming for attention.

 While I knew the work I was doing was impactful and beneficial, I found myself unable to truly feel the victories.
 When the engineering teams achieved success, I felt more like I was a cheerleader on the sidelines rather than an active participant.
 The growing distance created by the hierarchy left me feeling detached, with little sense of accomplishment.

 I started to crave technical challenges outside of work, as my role no longer provided the mental stimulation nor the rewarding feedback loop I deeply valued.
 Fortunately, around this time I stumbled upon a [ThePrimeagen](https://www.youtube.com/theprimeagen) YouTube video where he was very clearly enjoying himself while coding.
 It inspired me to pick programming back up as a hobby...
 And oh did it feel good to get back to my roots.
 I taught myself Vim motions, became better at using the terminal, picked up Rust, and built projects again.